1. Football CV Example, Template & Writing Guide [2025]

 1. Kickstart your football CV with a winning personal statement

 The best scouts and agents have a knack for spotting that special something that sets good players apart from the rest.
-First impressions are important and when it comes to your football CV, it’s your personal statement that’ll carry your first impression.
+First impressions are important and when it comes to your football CV, it’s your personal statement (also called a CV profile) that’ll carry your first impression.
 It should do three things:

 • Introduce you as a football player